Hindu scriptures include:

 Vaishnavism - Its adherents, who believe Lord Vishnu is the supreme being, are called Vaishnavites.

-Shaivism - Its adherents, who believe Lord Shiv is supreme, are called Shaivites.
+Shaivism - Its adherents, who believe Lord Shiva is supreme, are called Shaivites.

 Shaktism - Its adherents, who believe that the supreme being is feminine, are called Shaktas.
 All goddesses are manifestations of this supreme feminine being called Goddess Shakti.

 Smartism - Its adherents are called Smartas.
-They worship five deities—Shiv, Vishnu, Devi (Goddess), Sun god, and Ganesh—as manifestations of Brahman.
+They worship five deities—Shiva, Vishnu, Devi (Goddess), Sun god, and Ganesha—as manifestations of Brahman.

 Brahmins (Priests and Intellectuals)